 |10 dBm||-92 dBm||-5 dBm||92 dBm||295 m||EFR32BG12, 10 dBm, 2 Mbps PHY sensitivity|

 |10 dBm||-95 dBm||-5 dBm||95 dBm||350 m||EFR32BG12, 10 dBm, 1 Mbps PHY sensitivity|

 |20 dBm||-92 dBm||-5 dBm||102 dBm||530 m||EFR32BG12, 20 dBm, 2 Mbps PHY sensitivity|

 |20 dBm||-95 dBm||-5 dBm||105 dBm||630 m||EFR32BG12, 20 dBm, 1 Mbps PHY sensitivity|

 8x Advertising Capacity

-Beacons are small Bluetooth transmitters that can send data to any other Bluetooth low energy technology-enabled devices such as smart phones and tablets within their range.
+Beacons are small Bluetooth transmitters that can send data to any other Bluetooth low energy technology-enabled devices, such as smart phones and tablets within their range.
 Beacons make it possible to push short messages to those devices and enable simple communications with them.
-Today beacons are typically used for retail advertising, indoor positioning, and asset tracking.
+Today, beacons are typically used for retail advertising, indoor positioning, and asset tracking.
 Beaconing has quickly become one of the most successful use cases for Bluetooth and it is estimated to continue growing at a fast rate.
-Analysts expect more than 500 million beacons to be shipped by 2021.

 One of the major areas of improvement in the Bluetooth 5 specification is how Bluetooth advertisement (beaconing) works and the new specification contains significant updates to beaconing capabilities compared to previous versions of the specification.
 These improvements will not just allow much more advanced and intelligent beacons to be developed but also completely new use cases and applications such as unidirectional data streaming over Bluetooth advertisements.